keanehauck/keanehauck.github.io/collections/_posts/2024-06-02-childrens-movies.md

 You know what movie I don't think holds up?
 Disney's *Atlantis*.
 I loved this movie as a kid: I would watch it over and over and I loved the big monsters and cool magic.
 A few years ago (when I was quarantined with COVID, actually), I decided to rewatch it for old time's sake, and I still remember the feeling of stark disappointment I had at discovering how much worse it was than I remembered.
 The dialogue was cheesy, the plot was lackluster, and I wasn't as entertained as I was as a kid.
 It just wasn't very good!

 Take *Kung Fu Panda*, on the other hand.
 I also loved this movie as a kid, yet still do now.
-So much so, in fact, that my high-school friends and I would host a monthly *Kung Fu Panda* watch party where we would get together and enjoy the masterful performance of Jack Black.
+So much so, in fact, that my high-school friends and I used to host a monthly *Kung Fu Panda* watch party where we would get together and enjoy the masterful performance of Jack Black.
 It's funny, it's relevant, and it's entertaining. *SKADOOSH!*

 Enjoyability for all ages is the property that allows a movie to really be classic.
-When we, as children, have beloved movies, it feels so good when we can rewatch them as adults and still get the same enjoyment.
+When we, as children, have beloved movies, it feels amazing when we can rewatch them as adults and still get the same enjoyment.

 <br>